Convergence analysis of two-grid methods for symmetric positive semidefinite systems: Preliminaries

 \end{itemize}

-\begin{remark} We remark that $M$ is not necessarily nonsingular.
-Moreover, measured in $\|\cdot\|_{A}$, the smoothing iteration matrix in Algorithm~\ref{alg:TG} below (i.e., $I-MA$) is not required to be a strict contraction.
+\begin{remark} In view of \textbf{(A1)} and \textbf{(A2)}, $M$ is not necessarily nonsingular, and $P$ is not necessarily of full column rank.
+In addition, measured in $\|\cdot\|_{A}$, the smoothing iteration in Algorithm~\ref{alg:TG} below is not required to be a strict contraction.
 Due to

 it follows from~\eqref{A-norm} that

 where

 Thus, $\|I-MA\|_{A}\leq 1$ if and only if $\mathbf{v}^{T}A^{\frac{1}{2}}\overline{M}A^{\frac{1}{2}}\mathbf{v}\geq 0$ for all $\mathbf{v}\in\mathcal{R}(A)\backslash\{0\}$, or, equivalently, $\mathbf{v}^{T}A^{\frac{1}{2}}\overline{M}A^{\frac{1}{2}}\mathbf{v}\geq 0$ for all $\mathbf{v}\in\mathbb{R}^{n}\backslash\{0\}$ (i.e., $A^{\frac{1}{2}}\overline{M}A^{\frac{1}{2}}\succeq 0$), because $\mathbb{R}^{n}$ is the direct sum of $\mathcal{R}(A)$ and $\mathcal{N}(A)$, denoted by $\mathbb{R}^{n}=\mathcal{R}(A)\oplus\mathcal{N}(A)$. \end{remark}